-Aglaostigma aucupariae is one of two Aglaostigma species in Britain and Ireland and an early spring species.
+Aglaostigma aucupariae is one of two Aglaostigma species in Britain and Ireland.
 Both species are blackish with a red girdle on the abdomen.
 The stigma is bicolorous.
 Aglaostigma aucupariae lacks cream coloured markings on the lateral and ventral surfaces of the body.

 Size: 7 - 9mm